ocaml/platform-blog/opam-2-2-0-alpha2.md

 Please report any issues to [the bug-tracker](https://github.com/ocaml/opam/issues).

-Thanks for trying this new release out, and hoping you will enjoy the new features!
+Thanks for trying this new release out, and we hope you will enjoy the new features!